 On the 5th March 1975 - we held a 'Ceremony to Commence Teaching' event in preparation for the start of classes on the 10th March.

 Today's Griffith University is represented by five campuses that stretch from Brisbane City to the Gold Coast.
 However, our organisation began with inspired yet humble origins.
 After several years of discussion about establishing a second university for Brisbane, former Queensland Newspapers Managing Director, Theodor Bray (later Sir Theodor) was appointed the challenging task by the Queensland Government in 1970.
 Theodor Bray began planning in earnest, and hand-picked his Interim Council which had its first meeting on 22nd January, 1971.

-As planning progressed, it was announced that Griffith University would begin teaching on the 5th March, 1975.
-Not only did this commitment mean that significant work to develop infrastructure and buildings was required, it also meant a huge undertaking to develop administrative, teaching, and research practices.
+As planning progressed, it was announced that Griffith University would begin teaching on the 10th March, 1975.
+Not only did this commitment mean that significant work to develop infrastructure and buildings was required - it also meant a huge undertaking to develop administrative, teaching, and research practice frameworks.
 Additionally, the need to appoint School Chairs and senior academic staff became vitally important.
-These necessary academic appointments were made, and Griffith's four Schools began teaching to 451 students on the 5th March deadline.
+These necessary academic appointments were made, and Griffith's four Schools began teaching to 451 students on the 10th March deadline.